-Recruiting Highly Qualified Candidates for the Membership of a Board of Directors and the Executive Management
+Recruit Highly Qualified Candidates for the Membership of a Board of Directors and the Executive Management

-• A Brief about the application of the formation requirements of the Nominations and Remunerations Committee:
+Brief on the application of formation requirements of the Nominations and Remunerations Committee:

 The requirements of the Capital Markets Authority in terms of forming the Nominations and Remunerations Committee were achieved by assigning three Board members to form that Committee, in addition to an independent member.
 The Committee is chaired by a non-executive Board member.